stubbscroll/SOLVER/readme.txt

 - bfsdu - bfs (for undirected graphs) with delayed duplicate detection
 - bfs2 - breadth-first search with disk swapping (requires bit array of state space in memory, but it's divided into many parts and allocated lazily)
-- bfs2p - multithreaded version of bfs2. doesn't currently scale so well
+- bfs2p - multithreaded version of bfs2 (speedup is not so good currently,
-  because all threads compete for the atomic pushing of discovered states
+  around 3-5 threads is fastest, more than that is slower)

 domains implemented:
 - npuzzle (undirected, bipartite) - (mn-1)-puzzle (aka 15-puzzle)
 - chip1 - sokoban with popup walls and force floors
-- soko - simple sokoban, no checking for dead states etc
+- soko (bipartite) - simple sokoban, no checking for dead states etc
-- soko2 - sokoban, checks for simple deadlocks, better encoding
+- soko2 (bipartite) - sokoban, checks for simple deadlocks, better encoding
-- soko3 - sokoban, same as soko2 but with block slapping (feature in chip's challenge for lynx and steam)
+- soko-lx (bipartite) - sokoban, same as soko2 but with block slapping (feature in chip's challenge for lynx and steam)
 - plank (undirected) - plank puzzle

 puzzle instances:
 - npuzzle/ - puzzles for n-puzzle
 - chip/ - puzzles for chip1
-- soko/ - puzzles for soko, soko2, soko3
+- soko/ - puzzles for soko, soko2, soko-lx
 - plank/ - puzzles for plank

 to come later: